 3.2 Generating a Tabular Report

-Reports can be generated in tabular formats for gates, events, event models, minimum cut sets, recommendations, and revisions.
-Tabular reports are generated in Microsoft Excel file format (.xlsx).
+Reports can be generated in tabular formats for gates, events, event models, minimum cut sets, recommendations, revisions, and for an overview of the study.
+Tabular reports are generated in Microsoft Excel file format (\.xlsx).